wwwhtml/mvt-pegasus-spyware-checker-tutorial/README.md

 <code>git clone https://github.com/mvt-project/mvt.git</code><br>
 <code>cd mvt</code><br>
 <br>
-Then continue by install pip3, include the dot at the end of the line:<br>
+For the following command, please include the dot at the end of the line:<br>
 <code>pip3 install .</code><br>
 <br>
-Install the libimobiledevice utils.:<br>
+Now, still in <b>Ubuntu</b>, install the libimobiledevice utils:<br>
 <code>sudo apt install libimobiledevice-utils</code><br>
 <br>
 To check if libimobiledevice-utils works, connect the iPhone  to the <b>Ubuntu</b> computer.<br>
-If first time, on the iPhone you may need to press the "Trust" button, so the connection between the iPhone and Ubuntu be allowed.<br>
+If the first time connecting the iPhone, make sure the phone the phone is unlocked and that "Trust" button be pressed, so the connection between the iPhone and Ubuntu be allowed.
+Then run this command:<br>
-The output on the screen should show the iPhone information.<br>
 <code>ideviceinfo</code><br>
+The output of the above command should have shown the iPhone's information.<br>
 <br>
 Using the USB cable connect the iPhone to the <b>MacOS</b> computer.
 Create the iPhone backup, savind it on the Desktop area.
 The result should be a folder named "backup".
 Choose a encrypted and with a password.<br>
 Instructions on how: https://support.apple.com/en-us/HT205220<br>